viktorfrom/e7020e-embedded-system-design/README.md

 brew install openocd
 ```
+## PCB
+The design of the breathalyzer can be found in _/pcbdesign_.
+It was created and can be opened with KiCad.
+The program has been written especially for that design.

 ## Build instructions
 First confirm that the correct runner is chosen in _.cargo/config_, as the gdb package name might be different depending on you OS.
 Then build the project